Go to navigation Go to content

 So, if you'd like to know more about this complimentary offer for a will or trust review by me or one of my trust and estate lawyers, just click here for more information about a free will or trust review.

-Call right now to be one of the first 25 Pennsylvania residents to get a free consultatioon in April or May.
-Book now by calling Donna, Denise or Beth.
+Call right now to be one of the first 25 Pennsylvania residents to get a free consultation.
 To qualify for one of these free will reviews, please mention David Frees' free will review offer when you call.
 Call 610-933-8069 and mention the free will review offer from David Frees.

 Want to know why it might cost you more money to have an old trust?